UAE participates in BRICS Muslim Youth Forum in Kazan

-His Excellency Dr. Khalifa Mubarak Al Dhaheri, Director of the Mohammed bin Zayed University for Humanities, welcomed the youth of the countries participating in the global event during his participation in the forum, along with Mohammed Ghanem Al Muhairi, representative of the UAE Youth Community..
+During his participation in the forum, the Director of the Mohammed bin Zayed University for Humanities, Dr. Khalifa Mubarak Al Dhaheri, along with the representative of the UAE youth community, Mohammed Ghanem Al Muhairi, welcomed the youth of the countries participating in the global event.

-In a speech during the “Open Heart” meeting for the youth of the BRICS countries, which was held at the National Library in Kazan as part of the forum’s activities, Al Dhaheri called for the necessity of spreading the values of peace-loving in the hearts of the youth, describing Kazan as a meeting place for cultures and religions, and praised the youth seeking to acquire knowledge..
+In a speech during the “Open Heart” meeting for the youth of the BRICS countries, which was held at the National Library in Kazan as part of the forum’s activities, Al Dhaheri called for spreading the values of peace in the hearts of the youth, describing Kazan as having become a meeting place for cultures and religions.

-An open dialogue took place between the youth of the participating countries on “the right directions for youth development”, stressing that the cultural diversity of the BRICS countries allows Muslim youth around the world to get to know each other and expressed their desire for more such conferences to build bridges of communication between the youth of the world..
+An open dialogue took place between the youth of the participating countries on “The Right Directions for Youth Development”, during which they stressed that the cultural diversity of the BRICS countries allows Muslim youth around the world to get to know each other, and they expressed their desire for more such conferences to build bridges of communication between the youth of the world.

 Follow our latest local and sports news, and the latest political and economic developments via Google News